FactsFromCats/tiktok_celebrity_blocker/README.md

 3. Restart Chrome and try loading the extension again.

 ## Contributions
 Contributions are welcome!
-If you have improvements or bug fixes, please fork the repository and submit a pull request.
+If you want to expand the block list, have improvements,  or bug fixes, please fork the repository and submit a pull request.